 As noted earlier, the Library uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-The Library's governmental fund types are comprised of the General Fund, Special Revenue Funds, and Capital Project Funds.
+The Library's governmental fund types are comprised of the general fund, special revenue funds, and capital project funds.

-Revenues from intergovernmental sources comprise 88.5% of total revenues received during the Library's fiscal year ended June 30, 2019 as compared to 91.4% for fiscal year ended June 30, 2018.
-Mecklenburg County, the City of Charlotte and the ABC Board comprise 87.2% of total revenues as of June 30, 2019 as compared to 90.1% for the fiscal year ended June 30, 2018.
-The State of North Carolina and Federal Revenue Sources total 1.3%.
-Revenues generated through fines, fees, charges for services and grants used to cover services account for 10.2% of total revenue for June 30, 2019.
-Other income comprises 1.3% of total revenues with investment income decreasing 32.2% from the prior year.
+Revenues from intergovernmental sources comprise 79.4% of total revenues received during the Library's fiscal year ended June 30, 2022, as compared to 84.9% for fiscal year ended June 30, 2021.
+Mecklenburg County, the City of Charlotte, and the ABC Board comprise 78.0% of total revenues as of June 30, 2022 as compared to 82.6% for the fiscal year ended June 30, 2021.
+The state of North Carolina and Federal Revenue Sources totaled 1.4%.
+Revenues generated through fines, fees, charges for services, and grants used to cover services account for 0.86% of total revenue for June 30, 2022.
+Investment earnings decreased \$3.3 million from the prior year due to market conditions in FY2022 versus FY2021.

-Governmental funds expenditures were comprised of the following: Personnel, 49.8%, Library Collections (books, videos, software for public use, etc.) 10.5%, General Operations, 18.3%, and Capital Projects 21.4%.
-These percentages are consistent with the prior year.
+Governmental funds expenditures were comprised of the following: Personnel, 44.8%, Library Collections (books, videos, software for public use, etc.) 8.0%; General Operations, 16.3%; and Capital Projects 30.8%.
+Capital Project expenditures are higher in FY2022 largely due to the recognition of right to use leased assets and continued construction in process.